Real Estate Witch

 Moving expenses

-It’s also difficult to estimate your moving costs until you receive a quote from a moving company.
-Moving costs range from $879 to $2,406 or more, according to HomeAdvisor.
+Estimating your moving costs is difficult until you receive a quote from a moving company.
+Moving costs range from $880 to $2,400 or more.1

 Capital gains tax

-You may or may not owe tax on your home sale.
+You may or may not owe this tax on your home sale, as there are ways you can avoid paying capital gains tax when selling.
 It depends mainly on your profit, how long you’ve lived in the home, and how you file your taxes.
 Realtors are not tax professionals, so most agents avoid adding this potential cost to a net sheet.

 Seller’s net sheet calculator

 Here’s a seller’s net sheet calculator.
 Use this calculator to see how much profit you might earn in your home sale.
-It includes the cost of realtor fees, common closing costs, and other potential costs.
+It includes realtor fees, common closing costs, and other potential costs.

 Not sure what your home is worth?
-Use a free online home value estimator or contact a local realtor for a CMA report.
+Use a free online home value estimator or contact a local realtor through Real Estate Witch for a CMA report.

-If you know your outstanding mortgage balance, simply subtract it from the figure above to determine your estimated net proceeds.
+If you know your outstanding mortgage balance, subtract it from the above figure to determine your estimated net proceeds.

 FAQs